phatmann/bandurl/README.md

 ## TODO

-* Find real band name
-* Show band name capitalized
 * Hook to other music services
 * Show play button
 * Don't use author's CSS CDN
-* Consider Twitter bootstrap
+* Consider Bootstrap
 * Use /band/:name for band URLs
-* Get to work for The Maldives
-* Change echo_nest module to use async
+* Change echonest module to use async
+* Better method of associating band name in URL with band ID